-Operational State Problem Solution Move Machine Not enough information to calculate the machine heading.
-Drive the machine in any direction until the message no longer displays.
+Operational State Problem Solution Rotate Body Not enough information to calculate an accurate position.
+Without moving the tracks swing the machine's upper body through 90° in one direction without pausing.
+Continue rotating the machine's upper body until the operational state message disappears.
+The cab has rocked while rotating.
+Shift the machine to stable ground to prevent rocking and restart the above calibration process.
 UTS Out of Level The tilt compensator on the UTS instrument is out of range.
 Stop the UTS instrument.
 Repeat the position setup for the instrument using Trimble SCS900 or Siteworks, making sure that the tripod is secure and the instrument is level.
 Start the UTS instrument from the UTS Management screen.

-Target Lost.
+Operational State Problem Solution Target Lost.
 Searching The UTS instrument used for guidance has lost line of sight to the machine target and Auto Search is enabled.
 If required, tap Cancel to cancel the search.
 Move the machine or remove any obstruction to the line of sight.
 Start a search for the UTS instrument from the UTS Management screen.
 Optionally, hold and point the UTS instrument at the target to regain the lock.
 UTS - Low Battery xx% of battery remaining This message appears briefly on screen, first when the UTS battery level is at 15%, and then when the UTS battery level reaches 5%.
 You can choose to carry on working or select another instrument from the UTS Management screen.
 Guidance is still provided.
 Check the remaining battery level of the UTS instrument in the UTS Management screen.